kilnfi/netprobify/README.md

 ## How to run it

 To run netprobify you can:
-- run `sudo netprobify_start.py` from the source code
+- run `sudo netprobify_start.py` from the source code (optionally specify the configuration file to use)
 - or build a PEX and use it (see details in `How to build` section below)

 If you are willing to run it in production, the use of "stable" branch is recommended.